 Herman Miller has long been known as a high-quality chair manufacturer, but does the Setu live up to our expectations?
-With a price of exactly $715, this chair has a lot to prove, but we won’t be pulling any punches.
+With an expensive price of $735 MSRP, this chair has a lot to prove, but we won’t be pulling any punches.
 We’ll highlight the things we like and the areas in which this chair could improve.

 |Dimensions||37.12-38.3 x 25.125 x 17.25”|

 |Colors||Alpine, Berry Blue, Chino, Graphite, Java, Slate Grey|

 It’s immediately obvious that this chair is less flashy than some of its rivals, such as the Aeron or Embody.
 However, it exudes an air of quality thanks to several small touches: the smooth, sophisticated shape of the arms, perfectly balanced color schemes, and, of course, the shape of the seat itself.